percona/postgresql-docs/docs/solutions/pgbackrest.md

     tcp        0      0 0.0.0.0:8432            0.0.0.0:*               LISTEN      40224/pgbackrest
     ```

-8. If you are using Patroni, change its configuration to use pgBackRest for archiving and restoring WAL files.
-Run this command on one node only, for example, on `node1`: `patronictl -c /etc/patroni/patroni.yml edit-config`:
+8. If you are using Patroni, change its configuration to use `pgBackRest` for archiving and restoring WAL files.
+Run this command only on one node, for example, on `node1`:

+    ```{.bash data-prompt="$"}
+    $ patronictl -c /etc/patroni/patroni.yml edit-config
+    ```

     === "Debian/Ubuntu"

         ```yaml title="/etc/patroni/patroni.yml"